albertwujj/albertwujj.github.io/_posts/2019-10-08-The-Signal-Response.md

 But there is a more general, more useful conceptualization of hacking.
 Not as finding oversights, but as interjecting the hackerself in the midst of signal-responses.
 A software application allows user A and user B to communicate with the software application through responding to signals.
 Ultimately, A and B can communicate with each other.
 A hacker does not need to find an oversight to hijack this communication.

-Please, be scared of the entire Internet.
+Be scared of the entire Internet.
 Then the implications should be clear.

 I'll leave with the wider purpose of this all.
 Please remember, war is the fountainhead of human progress.
 Due to mutually assured destruction, atoms-based war was already at a standstill.